rodger0531/foobook-mirror/Server/README.txt

 		- Doesn't allow the name 'group' for that table;
 		- Doesn't allow us to use getDate() for the default value of the timestamps.

+07/02/2014 - Rodger

+	-Changed all keyword "group" to "groups" since group is a reserved keyword in MySQL